cube-soft/cube.pdf/Applications/Pages/Documents/English/Readme.md

 * **Clear**
   Remove all items in the file list from the merge or split target.
 * **Metadata**
-  Configure various PDF metadata and encryption settings for the merged or split PDF file.
+  Configure various PDF metadata and security settings for the merged or split PDF file.
 * **Merge**
   Merge files registered in the file list as a single PDF file.
 * **Split**